Spotless, sparkling stainless steel kitchen appliances look so great, don't they? Unless you've just finished a week's worth of cooking that is.

 It's the combination of the two elements that will get your stainless steel shining brightly.

-How to make your all-natural, stainless steel shining solution
+How to make your all-natural, stainless steel shining cleaner

 Ingredients